Getting Started With Microlearning—6 Common Questions Answered

 That said, with the popularity of short-form content, some apps have added functionality to make it easier to create—like the new Microlearning feature in Rise 360.
 So keep an eye out for how your tools can help speed up microlearning design and development.

 Microlearning is a buzzy term.
 But once you get past the hype, it’s easy to see situations this approach is well suited for.
 Want more ideas for how to use microlearning in the real world?
-Check out these tips, examples, and templates:
+Check out these tips and examples:

 - 3 Tips for Creating Effective Microlearning Courses